groupon/javascript/CONTRIBUTING.md

 🎉🏅 Thanks for helping us improve this project! 🙏

-This document outlines some of the practices we care about.
+This document outlines some practices we care about.
 If you have any questions or suggestions about the process, feel free to [open an issue](#reporting-issues)
 .